MRtrix3/mrtrix3/CONTRIBUTING.md

       (name your new branch appropriately)

-   -  If only making changes to the *MRtrix3* [documentation](#documentation),
-      then the appropriate base branch will depend upon the nature of the changes being proposed and the urgency of the update.
-In this scenario, please generate an [Issue](https://github.com/MRtrix3/mrtrix3/issues)
-      to facilitate communication with the core development team.
+   -  If only making changes to the *MRtrix3* *documentation*, then the appropriate base branch will depend upon the nature of the changes being proposed and the urgency of the update.
+In this scenario, please generate an [Issue](https://github.com/MRtrix3/mrtrix3/issues) to facilitate communication with the core development team.